coreos/etcd-operator/README.md

 ## Try member recovery

-If the minority of etcd members crash, etcd controller will automatically recover member failure.
+If the minority of etcd members crash, the etcd controller will automatically recover the failure.
 Let's walk through in the following steps.

 Redo "create" process to have initial 3 members cluster.

-Simulate a member failure by simply deleting a pod:
+Simulate a member failure by deleting a pod:
 ```bash
 $ kubectl delete pod etcd-cluster-0000
 ```

-etcd controller will recover the failure by creating a new pod `etcd-cluster-0003`
+The etcd controller will recover the failure by creating a new pod `etcd-cluster-0003`

 ```bash
 $ kubectl get pods